 The lecturer will give you a list of real case studies.
-You are to select one case study and identify one hazard therein that is a chemical or biological hazard.
+You are to choose one case study and use this information to identify one hazard that is a chemical hazard and one hazard that is a biological hazard.

 You will be required to: